NikEgert/HomeLab/README.md

 - [Configuring Proxmox Cluster](./Documents/HomeLab/ConfiguringCluster.md) - Guide on how to create a server cluster within Proxmox.

+- [NFS/NAS](./Documents/HomeLab/NAS.md) - The process I took to refurbish an old computer and convert it into a fully functional NAS with 2.5TB storage.

 ## 💻 Scripting

 - [Docker data backup](./Documents/Scripting/Backup_Script.md) - An overview on how I utilised Docker, Cron and a personalised python script to back up docker data.

 - [Automatic VM reboot](./Documents/Scripting/Reboot.md) - How I automated the process of rebooting virtual machines - keeping extensibility in mind.

+- [CI/CD Jenkins pipeline](./Documents/Scripting/Jenkins.md) - How I automated testing and deployment of my discord bot with permanent uptime.

 ---